parinazn/parinazn.github.io/research.md

 ---

 Our group studies distributed learning and decision making, particularly in network environments, and examines how information and incentive design can shape individual and network-level outcomes.
 We contribute to, and draw from, tools and methods in several disciplines, including network economics, game theory, algorithmic economics, optimization, and control theory.
-Our work is generously supported by the __National Science Foundation (NSF)__ and __Amazon__.
+Our work is generously supported by the __National Science Foundation (NSF)__, __Amazon__, and __Cisco__.

 Some of the current research projects of our group include: